 Use PDFs to provide your users with presentation materials, charts/graphics, forms, or any other informational resources they may need.
 You can upload these files to a schedule session or custom list item.
+The video is a quick overview of the upload process.
+See below for details and information to review before adding PDFs to your guide.

 Before Getting Started